IGEL-Community/PSIGEL/Docs/Get-UMSDeviceDirectoryAssignment.md

 # Get-UMSDeviceDirectoryAssignment

 ## SYNOPSIS
-Gets information on a profile or master profile assignment of an device directory.
+Gets information on a profile or master profile assignment of a device directory.

 ## SYNTAX